 Unlike the traditional writing seminars, ICA is a one-quarter course that students take for a quality grade.
 In an interview with the Maroon, Writing Specialist Elizabeth Fiedler shared that ICA will feature its own reading list revolving around a central question, designed by Reardon and ICA instructors.

-Third-year transfer Ishaan Verma, who took a version of the ICA pilot this summer, alongside his Readings in World Literature humanities class, said that his section asked students to consider the question “why tell stories of war?” through short readings on Canvas and two major writing projects: an analytic essay and a final research prospectus.
+Third-year transfer Ishaan Verma, who took a version of the ICA pilot this summer, alongside his Readings in World Literature humanities class, shared that his section asked students to consider the question “why tell stories of war?” through short readings on Canvas and two major writing projects: an analytic essay and a final research prospectus.
 Verma added that he thought ICA was an “effective” tool for easing the transition to university-level writing and introducing students to UChicago-specific expectations.

 However, both Fiedler and Verma expressed concern about the compacted timeline of the course.